Freihaut/Freihaut_Goeritz-2022-Study-App-Keyboard/README.md

 ## Study-App

-This repository contains the study-app that was used for a longitudinal study about the relationship between stress and computer mouse usage.
+This repository contains the study-app that was used for a longitudinal study about the relationship between stress and keyboard typing behavior.

 ### Study-App Description

-The study-app needs to be installed by participants and logs participants computer mouse usage as well as their stress level in frequent intervals of about 60 minutes.
-The computer mouse positional data on the screen is logged every 20 milliseconds for 5 minutes prior to each measurement interval.
-Each interval includes a standardized point-and-click task before participants are  asked to rate their valence and arousal on self-report scales.
+The study-app needs to be installed by participants and logs participants keyboard typing as well as their stress level in frequent intervals of about 60 minutes.
+The typing task resembles a password typing situation in which participants are shown a password and have to retype it into an input field.
+The self-report measures are the valence and arousal scales.

 Before the start of the measurement intervals, the study-app preceeds with a tutorial about the study-app.
 The study duration is 14 days.
 The study-app will notify participants about the study end and will stop data measurement.